Eiyeron/Textbox/README.md

 ## Usage

+### Known issues or quirks
+- On HTML5 we have to deal with an incorrect dimension report for space characters, thus letter spacing and space size are incorrect.
+Thus there is a magic cookie used in TextboxLine (search for "magic cookie") that should be tweaked to fit your preferences.

 ### Installation
 Include the library's root folder as classpath in your project node.
 Something like (as 2018-04-16)
 ```xml